Flyleaf (album): Background

 The album was released October 4, 2005.
-On October 30, 2007, the band re-released this album repackaged as a CD/DVD Special Edition version.
-The Special Edition re-release has the same tracks as the original release, with the addition of acoustic versions of "Cassie", "Fully-alive", "I'm so sick", "All sround me", and "Red Sam" (which is the only acoustic song not released as a single).
-The DVD has exclusive interviews with Flyleaf and music videos of "All Around Me", "I'm so sick" and "Fully-alive".
-The re-release also came packaged with a free ringtone of "All around me" and a "locker"-poster.
+On October 30, 2007, the band re-released the album repackaged as a CD/DVD special edition version.
+It has the same tracks as the original release, with the addition of acoustic versions of "Cassie", "Fully Alive", "I'm So Sick", "All Around Me", and "Red Sam" (which is the only acoustic song not released as a single).
+The DVD has exclusive interviews with Flyleaf and music videos of "All Around Me", "I'm So Sick", and "Fully Alive".
+The re-release also came packaged with a free ringtone of "All Around Me" and a "locker" poster.
 The album was re-released January 14, 2008, in the UK on Polydor Records but with only three additional acoustic tracks.

 When A&M Records teamed with Octone Records, the album was re-printed to show the new joint-venture label arrangement.
 This re-printed version had "Fully Alive" at a length of 2:34, replacing the original 2:48 version, and a different back cover artwork.

-The single "Cassie" was written in honor of Cassie Bernall, who was killed in the Columbine High School massacre in 1999, though the lyrics are based on a misquote of her.
+The single "Cassie" was written in honor of Cassie Bernall, who was killed in the Columbine High School massacre in 1999.

 Commercial performance

-Flyleaf sold over 13,000 copies of the Special Edition CD/DVD in the first week.
+Flyleaf sold over 13,000 copies of the special edition CD/DVD in the first week.
 They jumped 59 spots on the Billboard Top 200 chart up to No. 62.
-In the second week of sales for the Special Edition CD/DVD, Flyleaf sold over 10,100 copies.
-To date, it has sold over 1,000,000 copies in the U.S. certifying it as platinum.
+In the second week of sales for the special edition CD/DVD, Flyleaf sold over 10,100 copies.
+To date, it has sold over 1 million copies in the U.S., certifying it as platinum.

 According to Billboard, the album was the ninth best-selling Christian album between the years 2000 and 2009.